bleaktwig/yuadrem-wiki/docs/religion/primordials/pheter.md

 # Pheter
-Pheter is the god of Disparity and Creation.
-They were born in the [_Nascency of Disparity_](../../history.md#prehistory), and their arrival meant the creation of everything.
-Pheter is the progenitor of the Damic gods, and all creation can be attributed to them.
-Their representation is a pair of maguari storks, with an equal balance of the six colors moving across their bodies.
+Pheter is the god of Disparity, Creation, and War.

+They were born from [Nix](nix.md) in the [_Nascency of Disparity_](../../history.md#prehistory), and their arrival led to the creation of everything.
+Pheter is the progenitor of the [damic](../index.md#damic-gods) and [mevic](../index.md#mevic-gods) gods, and all creation leads back to the divinity.
+They've revealed themself to mortals in many occasions, most commonly in the form of a pair of maguari storks, an equal balance of the six colors dancing through their bodies.

-Pheter is the source of magic that allows apomantics<!-- TODO.
-Link. --> to work.
-For this, their body manifests as a transparent, inodorous matter that permeates the entirety of Darhoc, simply named pheter.
+In Darhoc<!-- TODO.
+Link. -->, they manifest as a transparent, inodorous matter that permeates the entirety of the planet, simply named pheter.
+Every time disparity is created, it is conducted through this substance, consuming some of it.
+This wanton consumption is what led to the [Age of Tar](../../history.md#age-of-tar), and what will end up allowing nix to consume all of life.